 At Dubiz, we understand the complexities & challenges of establishing a business in UAE’s evolving landscape.
 Our suite of expert business setup services is specially designed to support your venture at every stage, from inception to expansion.

-Mod-friday, 10AM -06PM
+Mon-friday, 10AM -06PM

+So, how do you choose the right jurisdiction for your business?
 In this blog, we will discover the meaning of the two along with their differences and benefits to help you make a final decision for your business.

 In spite of these factors, mainland corporations continue to be a desirable choice for enterprises looking to expand their operations and gain access to the UAE market.

-Criteria | Mainland | Free Zone |
+Criteria | Mainland Companies | Free Zone Companies |

 Ownership | Previously required 51% Emirati ownership.
 Now allows 100% foreign ownership for specific activities. | Offers 100% foreign ownership from the outset with no need for a local sponsor. |

-Regulatory body | Mainland is regulated by the Department of Economic Development (DED). | Each freezone has its own independent regulatory authority. |
+Regulatory body | Mainland companies are regulated by the Department of Economic Development (DED). | Each freezone has its own independent regulatory authority that regulated companies operating within them. |

-Market access | Can operate anywhere in the UAE, including the local market, without restrictions. | Restricted to operating within the free zone unless using a local agent to trade in the UAE. |
+Market access | Can operate anywhere in the UAE, including the local market, without restrictions. | Restricted to operating within the free zone unless a sperate license from DED for mainland is acquired. |

-Business scope | A very broad range of business activities allowed by DED that can be pursued by businesses. | You can choose from the business activities that may be allowed in particular selected freezone. |
+Business scope | A very broad range of business activities allowed by DED that can be pursued by businesses. | You can choose from the business activities that may be allowed selected freezone. |

-Workspace | Typically physical office space is required to obtain a license. | Physical office space is optional; virtual offices are allowed in many free zones. |
+Workspace | Typically, physical office space is required to obtain a license. | Physical office space is optional; virtual offices are allowed in many free zones. |

 Visas | No restrictions on the number of visas; depends on workspace size (larger office, more visas). | Limited visa quotas, typically ranging from 1 to 6, depending on free zone regulations. |